Package boiler: Combustion

+Tube Boiler

-Package boilers are commonly called water or fire tube Boilers.
+Package boilers are commonly called water or fire tube boilers.
 Water tube boilers use convection heating, which draws the heat from the fire source, and passes against the generating tubes of the boiler, causing water inside those tubes to boil off into steam.
 The fire tube boiler arrangement utilizes conduction heating which transfers heat from physical contact.
 The package boiler is usually a two or three-pass fire-tube boiler with an internal furnace tube.
 This is similar to the much earlier Scotch boiler.